Hey!

 Ceremony

 This is the most essential part of an elopement day!
-Whether you’re having a legal wedding ceremony or a commitment ceremony without the government involved, this is the part of the day where you make your vows, and take this next step in your relationship.
-You can include unity ceremonies like a ring exchange, handfasting, or other symbolic activities.
+Whether you’re having a legal wedding ceremony or a commitment ceremony without the government involved, this is the part of the day where you make your vows and promises, and take this next step in your relationship.
+You can include unity ceremonies like a ring exchange, handfasting, matching tattoos, or other personalized and symbolic activities.
+In Colorado you won’t need an officiant, but if you want to hire one they add a beautiful level of pomp and circumstance to this part of the day.
+They keep your ceremony organized, official, and tell the story of your journey to this day and the adventure that lies ahead of you.

 Katrina & Frank's Elopement near Gateway